lcpz/lain/README.rst

 Description
 -----------

-Successor of awesome-vain_, this module provides alternative layouts, asynchronous widgets and utility functions for Awesome_ WM.
+Successor of awesome-vain_, this module provides alternative layouts, asynchronous widgets and utility functions for Awesome_.
 Read the wiki_ for all the info.

 Contributions
 -------------